ChloeWarner03/startup/README.md

 ### Elevator pitch

 When you were younger did you ever go to the arcade and have the best time of your life playing the games there?
 It was like entering into a new world with limitless fun at the tip of your finger!
 This Wack-a-mole application allows you to bring home one of these classic arcade games to play on your computer right in your living room!
-Each user will be able to play this intense version of this classic childhood game and be able to see the high scores of other users to make this game a little more competitive!
-Dont miss out an go Wack-a-Mole!
+Each player will be able to play this intense version of this classic childhood game and be able to see the high scores of other users to make this game a little more competitive!
+Don't miss out and go Wack-a-Mole!

 ### Design